-Bladon House School recognise that physical intervention may have a negative effect on those involved both physically and emotionally.
-Also the physical environment may be damaged, we will strive to reduce the impact of this to a minimum by constant review of the physical environment, recognising that this is important for the maintenance of quality of life for all concerned.
-To maintain the safety of everyone, on induction staff will be trained in self-protection skills appropriate to their role and the young people they support.
-There is an expectation that front line staff will receive appropriate self-protection training within 4 weeks of employment, where the risk of injury is high from service users.
+Maple View School recognises that physical intervention may have a negative effect on those involved both physically and emotionally.
+Also, the physical environment may be damaged, we will strive to reduce the impact of this to a minimum by constant review of the physical environment, recognising that this is important for the maintenance of quality of life for all concerned.
+To maintain the safety of everyone, during the induction period, staff will be trained in self-protection skills appropriate to their role and the young people they support.
+There is an expectation that front line staff will receive appropriate self-protection training within 6 weeks of employment, where the risk of injury is high from service users.

 The Group recognise that staff often 'Go the extra mile' to keep service users safe.
 From time to time individual staff members have developed new and innovative approaches to reduce physical intervention.
-Where Managers identify staff members who do this, the Group encourage managers to make Directors and Senior Managers aware of this through supporthub@senadgroup.com Recognition as an example may be in the form of letters of commendation.
+Where Managers identify staff members who do this, the Group encourages managers to make Directors and Senior Managers aware of this through info@senadgroup.com.
+Recognition as an example may be in the form of letters of commendation.

-School Heads/ Principals/Registered Managers will report the use of Physical interventions to Directors on a monthly basis.
-The use of Physical intervention will be discussed at Directors meetings
+School Heads/ Principals/Registered Managers will report the use of Physical interventions to Directors on a half termly basis.
+The use of Physical intervention will be discussed at Directors meetings.